Hey there! Welcome to RankXL!

-I started out online in 2009 after getting baited by one of those get-rich-quick sales pages that promised riches once I learned their secret money-making system.
+I got my first taste of online business in 2009 after getting baited by one of those get-rich-quick sales pages that promised riches once I learned their secret money-making system.

-But since then, I was introduced to the world of online marketing, something I never knew about before.
-So I considered it a blessing to have stumbled upon it.
+But since then, I was introduced to the world of web marketing, something I never knew about before.
+So I consider it a blessing to have stumbled upon it that day.

 Within a year, I had built up a portfolio of a few websites that were collectively making $300-$400 per month.